Natural Approaches that Provide Help for Insomnia

 Before taking supplements, herbs or any type of home remedies, talk with your healthcare provider.
 Get his or her recommendations about safe natural approaches that may offer help for insomnia.

-Over-the-counter supplements that are thought to aid with sleep include tryptophan (if not consumed naturally as noted above), 5-HTP and melatonin.
+Over-the-counter supplements that are thought to aid with sleep include melatonin, tryptophan (if not consumed naturally as noted above), 5-HTP and other supplements.
 These all act on the same chemical pathway in the brain and should not be taken together.

 Herbal remedies known to help with sleep valerian, hops, and passionflower, which often occur together in combination formulas.
 Try 50-300 mg of standardized 0.8 percent valeric acid, 200 mg of hops, or 100-200 mg of passionflower to experience their soothing powers.